-Directors' responsibilities statement
+Directors' responsibilities statement For the financial year ended 30 September 2021

 The directors are responsible for preparing the financial statements in accordance with applicable Irish law and regulations.
 The directors are also responsible for preparing the other information included in the annual report.
-The Credit Union Act, 1997 (as amended) requires the directors to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the Credit Union and of the income and expenditure of the Credit Union for that period.
+The Credit Union Act, 1997 (as amended) requires the directors to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the credit union and of the income and expenditure of the credit union for that period.